JoshLaoO/The-Cloud-Resume-Challenge-AWS/README.md

 I need to do step 2 which is to convert my S3, Route 53, and CloudFront resources to infrastructure-as-code (IaC).

 Fixed up some variables and now I am ready to try again.

+9:13pm - This took longer than expected, and this is because I was using the wrong service!!!
+I now know to use CodePipeline to connect my github repo, run my production phases, and successfully impliment CI/CD into my resume.